 Data collection inforthe study took place from 2004-2010.
 Nurses obtained information from residents' medical records and through interviews with residents' relatives via questionnaire.
 The information was also given to residents and relatives afterwards.

 “This means that nursing homes should look at the continuity and organization of care, and what principles drive them.
 They also need to be aware of how knowledgeable employees are in dealing with dementia and providing individualized person-centred care, for example,” she says.
+For the ones battling addiction of drugs or alcohol there are alcohol detox centers that can help.

 “When the nurses who are responsible for residents on a daily basis provide medication, they also need good systems for observing the symptoms and health of the elderly so that they can orient and update the doctor who’s responsible for treatment.
 Doctors often spend only a few hours at a time in nursing homes and depend on information from the staff,” says Helvik.